tungs888/tungs888-2024-Tech-REMIXed-Wearable-Vape-quitting-coach/README.md

-This project offers a promising approach to support teens in quitting vaping.
-By combining real-time data tracking with engaging gamification and attractive rewards, we can empower teens to make healthier choices and achieve a vape-free future.
-The collaboration between our organization, EA, and Microsoft demonstrates a commitment to leveraging technology for positive social change.
+Instead of monitoring the location of large vaping crowds, the wearable sensor offers a promising individual approach to support each teen in quitting addiction journey.
+By combining real-time data tracking with engaging gamification and attractive rewards, we now can empower individual teens to make healthier choices and achieve a vape-free future.
+The collaboration between our organization, EA, Microsoft, and school demonstrates a commitment to Wearable for Positive Social Change.